yasen-yankov/ios-docs/DataSource/data-shaping.md

 dataSource.ItemSource = items;
 ```

-You can modify descriptor collections by using the coreesponding add and remove methods.
+You can modify descriptor collections by using the corresponding add and remove methods.
 You can reaplly all descriptors when data has changed by calling the <code>reloadData</code> method:

 ```Objective-C
 [dataSource reloadData];